Talking About Tough Topics: Tips for Educators

 • Remind all students to show respect for each other.

-• Refer back to your guidelines for classroom guidelines and discussion guidelines.
+• Refer to guidelines for respectful classroom discussion.

 • Keep in mind that students will bring multiple perspectives about these events.